deavmi/twine/doc/arp.md

 ```

 As you can see we have this call to a method called `waitForLLAddr(addr, llAddr)`.
-This method will block for us and can wake up if it is singaled to by
+This method will block for us and can wake up if it is signaled to by
 the callback method running on the `Link`'s thread (as mentioned previously).

 ----